-The airline with the best average grade is Virgin Atlantic with 7.9/10.
+The airline with the best average rating is Virgin Atlantic with 7.9/10.

-The average flight time is 10 hours and 28 minutes.More informations
+The average flight time is 10 hours and 28 minutes.More information

 Welcome to this new series of Flight-Reports which is actually a combination of three flights in two different itineraries.
 The first itinerary would only include a transcontinental flight onboard American Airlines 737-8MAX aircraft and the second one would include two flights with British Airways onboard their A380-800 aircraft and their A320 aircraft.

 The second flight of this serie would be my second experience on the A380's of British Airways on one of the longer transatlantic routes.
 I have flown this flight on the World Traveller cabin with the good ( but not the best ) product of British Airways.
 Unfortunately, I won't be able to review a lounge this time and the information about that would be available during the report.
 Otherwise, everything went very good.